SannketNikam/Intents-based-Chatbot/README.md

 The chatbot interface is built using Streamlit.
 The interface includes a text input box for users to input their text and a chat window to display the chatbot's responses.
 The interface uses the trained model to generate responses to user input.

 # Conclusion
 In this project, we built a chatbot that can understand and respond to user input based on intents.
 The chatbot was trained using NLP and Logistic Regression, and the interface was built using Streamlit.
-This project can be extended by adding more data, using more sophisticated NLP techniques, such as deep learning.
+This project can be extended by adding more data, using more sophisticated NLP techniques, deep learning algorithms.